thanos-io/thanos/docs/quick-tutorial.md

 The only required communication between nodes is for Thanos Querier to be able to reach gRPC storeAPIs you provide.
 Thanos Querier periodically calls Info endpoint to collect up-to-date metadata as well as checking the health of given StoreAPI.
 The metadata includes the information about time windows and external labels for each node.

-There are various ways to tell query component about the StoreAPIs it should query data from.
+There are various ways to tell querier about the StoreAPIs it should query data from.
 The simplest way is to use a static list of well known addresses to query.
 These are repeatable so can add as many endpoint as needed.
-You can put DNS domain prefixed by `dns+` or `dnssrv+` to have Thanos Query do an `A` or `SRV` lookup to get all required IPs to communicate with.
+You can put DNS domain prefixed by `dns+` or `dnssrv+` to have Thanos Querier do an `A` or `SRV` lookup to get all required IPs to communicate with.

 ```bash
 thanos query \